 UsAgainstAlzheimer’s “Giving Voice to What Matters Most” series features the stories of people who are living with dementia or at high risk for the disease.
 Tracey Lind, Daisy Duarte and Greg O’Brien recently met by Zoom to talk about issues that are important to them.
 The three friends want to help others understand what it’s like to have dementia or be at high risk.
-By sharing their experiences, they hope to reduce stigma and misconceptions, and empower others to speak freely and live to the fullest.
-In part four of the series – Tracey, Daisy and Greg talk about their experiences during the COVID-19 pandemic.
+In part four of the series, Tracey, Daisy and Greg talk stigma and misconceptions about dementia.
 We hear first from Tracey Lind.

 Tracey Lind: There are a number of misconceptions and stigma related to dementia.
 One is that all is lost once you get a dementia diagnosis.
 And I think as Greg and I demonstrate, that’s not true.
 There are lots of ways you can still continue to have a really full life even with dementia.
 Secondly, there’s a misconception that self-care can’t change the course of the disease, so you might as well give up and give in.
 And I think we are learning that self-care can change the course of this disease.
 Maybe not the end result, but certainly the quality of life and perhaps even the length of life.
 Thirdly, those who are managing their disease through self-care often get doubted.
 Those of us who are trying to speak up about dementia first-hand, people say, “Well, if you can do this, do you really have it?”
 And that’s like being punished for trying to do well.
 What people don’t see is what it takes out of us to do this kind of advocacy and truth telling so that you the viewer can hear it first-hand.